MJ Melendez Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Tigers pitching staff ranks 18th in the league.
+- The 8.5 strikeouts per nine innings put together by the Tigers pitching staff ranks 18th in MLB.

-- The Tigers have the 22nd-ranked team ERA among all MLB pitching staffs (4.44).
+- The Tigers' 4.39 team ERA ranks 19th across all league pitching staffs.

-- Tigers pitchers combine to allow 112 total home runs at a clip of 1.2 per game (to rank 20th in baseball).
+- Tigers pitchers combine to rank 20th in baseball in home runs allowed (112 total, 1.2 per game).

-- Manning (3-1) gets the starting nod for the Tigers in his sixth start of the season.
-He has a 3.72 ERA in 29 2/3 innings pitched, with 20 strikeouts.
+- The Tigers are sending Skubal (0-0) out for his third start of the season.

-- In his most recent time out on Saturday, July 8, the right-hander tossed 6 2/3 scoreless innings against the Toronto Blue Jays without surrendering a hit.
+- His most recent appearance was on Sunday, July 9 against the Toronto Blue Jays, when the left-hander tossed four scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.